 There was some good news recently for the UK motorist.
-It was announced that drivers of UK-registered vehicles will soon no longer need a Green Card to evidence they have valid motor insurance when driving in the EU.
+It was announced that drivers of UK-registered vehicles will no longer need a Green Card to evidence they have valid motor insurance when driving in the EU.

 What is a Green Card?

 A Green Card is an International Motor Insurance Certificate which evidences that your current insurance policy provides the necessary minimum level of cover for driving in the EU country you are travelling to or through.